 A message will be sent out to SRC members to get feedback about these orientation materials

-The Business & Employment Opportunity (BEO) Committee: Mr. Steve LaMaster
+The Business & Employment Opportunity (BEO) Committee: Ms. Cheryl Scott on behalf of Mr. Steve LaMaster

 Mr. LaMaster needed to leave, but gave his update to Ms. Scott to read

-It is working on developing a plan to work with MRC from June to October to develop materials for MRC’s rebranding, which MRC will give feedback on
+BEO is working to develop a plan to work with MRC from June to October to develop materials for the SRC’s rebranding.
+The plan has been sent to MRC to give feedback on the timeline.

-The committee will meet on June 9 from 1:00 to 2:00 p.m., and Mr. LaMaster invites everyone to join
+The Committee will meet on June 9th from 1:00 to 2:00 p.m. to discuss the rebranding and Mr. LaMaster invites everyone to join.

 State Planning Committee: Mr. Joe Bellil